Special Education

 The Williamsport Area School District embraces the principle of Least Restrictive Environment and commits to educating all students in general education utilizing Supplementary Aids and Services.
 We will provide on-going professional development, continuous quality improvement, and the necessary resources to ensure successful inclusive practices.

 Over the past several months, the Office of Special Education has facilitated the development of a district Special Education Plan.
-Please review the draft 2021-2024 WASD special education plan.
-Should you have any questions or concerns surrounding this plan, please contact Dr. Amy Briggs, Director of Special Education, at [email protected].
-The plan will be submitted to the Pennsylvania Department of Education Bureau of Special Education by May 2, 2022, for review and approval.
+Please review the draft 2024-2027 WASD special education plan below.
+Should you have any questions or concerns surrounding this plan, please contact Dr. Amy Briggs, Director of Special Education, at [email protected] on or before Friday, April 12.

 WASD Child Find